 The Japanese government plans an online salary payment system without using bank accounts by spring 2023.
 This system aims to solve foreign workers’ payment issues, reduce bureaucracy, and support economic growth.
 Despite this, only 30 percent of businesses are considering digital salary payments right now, according to a survey conducted by Works Human Intelligence.
 That shows some sort of resistance to the changes.
 The government will have to create even more incentives in the future to promote cashless transactions.

-With this rising trend, how can you use this as an opportunity to grow your brand?
+How can you use this as an Opportunity to Grow your Brand?

 Read more about the TOP 8 payment options in Japan.

 Japan’s move toward a cashless society changes consumer and business interactions.
 As a business selling in Japan, you must be aware of these ongoing trends to adjust and provide a variety of payment choices to meet consumer expectations.

 Need help Setting Up your Cashless Payment Methods?

 COVUE’s payment solutions allow unrestricted access to most payment options in Japan.
 We help you to set these up so that you can capture more paying Japanese customers.